nothings/stb/README.md

 #### Why "stb"?
 Is this something to do with Set-Top Boxes?

-No, they are just the initials for my name, Sean T. Barrett.
+No, they are the initials for my name, Sean T. Barrett.
 This was not chosen out of egomania, but as a moderately sane way of namespacing the filenames and source function names.